Optimal Number of Choices in Rating Contexts: Experiments

 \section{Experiments}

-The empirical analysis of ranking based datasets depends on the availability of large amounts of data depicting different types of real scenarios.
+The empirical analysis of ranking-based datasets depends on the availability of large amounts of data depicting different types of real scenarios.
 For our experimental setup we used two different datasets from ``Rating and Combinatorial Preference Data'' of \url{http://www.preflib.org/data/}.
-One of these datasets contains 675,069 ratings on scale 1-5 of 1,842 hotels from Trip Advisor website.
-Other consists of 398 approval ballots and subjective ratings on a 20-point scale collected over 15 potential candidates for the 2002 French Presidential election.
+One of these datasets contains 675,069 ratings on scale 1-5 of 1,842 hotels from the TripAdvisor website.
+The other consists of 398 approval ballots and subjective ratings on a 20-point scale collected over 15 potential candidates for the 2002 French Presidential election.
 The rating was provided by students at Institut d'Etudes Politiques de Paris.
-For each set of experiments, we computed the errors for all considered values of $k$ for these ``items''.
 The main quantities we are interested in computing are the number of times that each value of $k$ produces the lowest error over the items, and the average value of the errors over all items for each $k$ value.
+We also provide experimental results from the Jester Online Recommender System on joke ratings.